 What are letters of credit?
-We can define letters of credit as documents issued by a bank that guarantee payment to a seller on behalf of a buyer.
+Define a letter of credit as a document issued by a bank that guarantee payment to a seller on behalf of a buyer.
 Letters of credit essentially eliminate the seller’s risk of non-payment by substituting the bank’s credit for the buyer’s credit.

 A letter of credit specifies the payment amount and the time period in which the letter of credit is good.
 Once a letter of credit has been issued and the terms and conditions of the contract have been met, the bank must make the payment to the seller on behalf of the buyer.
 Letters of credit are often used in international transactions, where the buyers and sellers may be unsure of each other’s credit or reliability.

 Letters of credit are often issued in international transactions.
 They typically involve four parties: the importer, the importer’s bank, the exporter, and the exporter’s bank.
 Importer’s and exporter’s banks, in this case, simply refer to a commercial bank domiciled in the importer’s country and a commercial bank domiciled in the exporter’s country.
 The importer may be unsure of the reliability of the exporter and the quality of the exporter’s goods; the exporter may be unsure of the importer’s creditworthiness and ability to make payment.
 By using banks as intermediaries, all of these concerns are alleviated.

 Once an importer and an exporter have agreed to a trade transaction, but before money or goods have changed hands, the importer will go to the importer’s bank and, for a fee, apply for a letter of credit.
 The importer’s bank then issues a letter of credit for a set amount and a set time period and guarantees payment to the exporter as long as the terms and conditions of the contract are met.